linroger/FinanceCompendium/VI. Derivatives/Options Futures & Forwards/Derivatives Market Complete Full/chapters manual/18 Financial Engineering and Security Design.md

 Standard reverse convertible bonds have a maximum payoff and convert into the asset when it performs poorly, as in Panel B of Figure 1.
 The reverse convertible structure is implicit in corporate bonds, which pay investors in full when the firm performs well and not when the firm declares bankruptcy.
 Financial institutions have also issued hundreds of explicit reverse convertibles in recent years.

 To take one example, in February 2009, Barclay's issued a reverse convertible based on the U.S. Oil exchange traded fund.
 The issue had 6 months to maturity and paid an  $11\%$  coupon (5.5\% for 6 months).
-The note was issued at par, which we assume is  $100.
-If the price of U.S. Oil had risen over the 6-month period, the note would pay$ 100.
+The note was issued at par, which we assume is  \$100.
+If the price of U.S. Oil had risen over the 6-month period, the note would pay\$ 100.
 If U.S. Oil fell, the payoff on the reverse convertible was contingent on the amount by which U.S. Oil declined:

 - If the U.S. Oil price fell by  $50\%$  (the "protection price") during the 6-month period, the bond would pay 100 or the value of the U.S. Oil ETF, whichever was less.
 - If the ETF price did not fall by 50\% during the 6-month period, the bond would pay \100.